JihongJu/ulauncher-1dictionary/README.md

 ### Extend vocabulary

 Deutsch, (US) English, Espanol, Francais, Italiano, Nederlands, and Norsk from [JUST WORDS!](http://www.gwicks.net/dictionaries.htm) are shipped with 1dictionary.
-You can extend the list by adding a new vacabulary file.
+You can extend the list by adding a new vocabulary file.

 The vocabulary files locate in the directory `~/.local/share/ulauncher/extensions/com.github.jihongju.ulauncher-1dictionary/vocabularies`.
 Each vocabulary file is a newline-delimited text file.
 The filename indicates the language, e.g.,